101digital/auth-user-component/README.md

 # react-native-auth-component

-<b>react-native-auth-component</b> is a reuseable component for authentication and authorization that can be used across all the apps developed by 101 Digital.
+<b>react-native-auth-component</b> is a reusable component for authentication and authorization that can be used across all the apps developed by 101 Digital.

 ## Features